directus-labs/guest-authoring/directus-studio/index.md

 - Ensure that you have setup a Directus account either on the [Directus Cloud](https://directus.cloud/) or on your local development environment using [docker](https://docs.directus.io/getting-started/quickstart.html).
 Watch this youtube [video](https://www.youtube.com/watch?v=ZOCfBBTMtoE) for a step-by-step guide in setting up Directus locally on your computer.

-- Log into your Directus account, you'll create a specific schema for your support ticket form.
-This schema will include the `Customer` and the `Support`control fields.
-The control fields allows you to assign the ticket to an available support agent including the summary of the ticket resolution.
-Below is the structure of the schema
+- Log into your Directus account, you'll create a specific collection for your support ticket, agent, and message.
+This collections will include the form for `Customer` to drop a ticket, the support collection will be for the `Support Agent` assigned to each ticket, while the message collection is for communication on the ticket.
+Below is the structure of the schema for each collections:

-	- Customer Fields: Name, Email, Issue Type (options like Billing, Technical Issue, General Inquiry), Description, and Submission Date.
+	1. Support Ticket: Ticket_Id, Name, Email, Issue Type (options: Billing, Technical Issue, General Inquiry), Description, status (Open, In Progress, Resolved), asigned_to, and Submission Date.
-	- Support Fields: Ticket ID (auto-increment), Status (Open, In Progress, Resolved), Assigned To (support agent), and Resolution Summary.
+	2. Agents: agent_id (uuid), assigned (relationship: manyToOne, related collection: directus user)
+   3. Ticket Message: message_id, date_created, ticket_message, relationship (relationship: ManyToOne, related collection: support_tickets `ticket_id`)

 - Configuring roles for the support agents and the customers:
-	-  `Customers` can create tickets and view the status of their own tickets.
+	-  `Customers` can create tickets and view the status of their own tickets, as well as add message to the ticket.

-	-  `Support Agents` has access to view assigned tickets, update statuses.
+	-  `Support Agents` has access to view assigned tickets, update statuses, add message for the customer.

 Setting up these roles and permissions ensures that customers have a straightforward way to submit and track their inquiries while giving support agents the tools needed to manage and resolve tickets efficiently.

 ## Designing the Agent Schema
 The support agent schema is useful for managing a dedicated support team: below are the few fields to include in the `agent` schema:

-1. Create a New Collection: Name it `agens`.
-This collection will be where all your agents will be added.
-Rename the `id` to `agent-id` which will be your primary key and change the type `uuid`.
+1. Create a New Collection: Name it `agents`.
+This collection is where all your agents will be added.
+Rename the `id` to `agent-id` which will be your primary key and change the type to `uuid`.
 2. Create a new field, `assigned` the field type will be `many-to-one`.
 The related collection will be `directus_users`.
 This will allow you to select your agents and add them to this collection.
 3. Configure the access to this collection to be visible to only admin.
 Save your chnages.